-It’s even more evident during holidays as seasonal products with new packaging designs are released, hiking up consumer purchase which leads to creating waste from the materials once the customer has finished using the products.
+This is even more evident during the holidays as seasonal products with new packaging designs are released, which pushes up consumer purchase that leads to creating waste from the materials once the customers have finished using the products.

 But what do brands and businesses get from going sustainable aside from preserving the environment and an applause for their actions?

 For one, consumers (especially Gen Z) are likely to choose brands and businesses who opt for the sustainable route.
-Unlike their older counterparts, they are more proactive in fighting for sustainability, which makes sense as they foresee inheriting the world’s problems left behind by the previous generation.
+Unlike their older counterparts, they are more proactive in fighting for sustainability, which makes sense in the context of their future as they foresee inheriting the world’s problems left behind by the previous generation.